AriFordsham/GHCWiki/type-functions-type-checking.md

 ## Unification in the presence of type functions

 We do *not* rewrite type function applications implicitly during unification.
-Instead, unifcation returns all *required* equalities that are non-syntactic.
+Instead, unifcation returns all *needed* equalities that are non-syntactic.
 That has two advantages: (1) the computation of coercions is completely decoupled from unification and (2) unification does not have to know anything about equality axioms and given equalities.

-**TODO** The whole extension would be a lot less invasive if we could arrange for unification to enter the required constraints into a pool in the monad instead of returning them (as the type of the unification routines would stay the same).
+**TODO** The whole extension would be a lot less invasive if we could arrange for unification to enter the needed equalities into a pool in the monad instead of returning them (as the type of the unification routines would stay the same).
 Is this possible?

-Required equalities are then checked against the axioms and given equalities during context simplification, much like class predicates.
+Needed equalities are then checked against the axioms and given equalities during context simplification, much like class predicates.

 ## Type checking expressions